SiLab-Bonn/Embedded-System-Lab/docs/source/sar-adc.rst

 There is a script ``sar_adc.py`` in the folder ``code\SAR_ADC`` which contains the necessary includes and the basic configuration for the SPI interface and the two GPIO signals.
 Copy it into your ``work`` folder and use it as a template for your scripts.
 There is also another file called ``sar_adc_solution.py`` which contains working code for most of the exercises.
 Note that this should only be used for reference or as a last resort if you got stuck.

-.. admonition:: The following preparatory questions should be answered before coming to lab
+The exercise 0 contains preparatory questions that should be answered before coming to the lab.

+.. admonition:: Exercise 0.
+Preparatory questions

   #.
 Show that the output voltage of an R-2R ladder is defined by the formula given above (derive the equation).
 Hint: Start with a 1-bit DAC and calculate its output impedance.
 Does it depend on the switch setting?
 What are the two voltage levels the 1-b DAC can produce?
 Then, derive a formalism for an n-bit DAC.
   #.
 Make a plot of an non-ideal ADC transfer curve and explain the terms offset, gain, dynamic range, DNL, INL, missing bits